The Hidden Effects of Visual Processing Developmental Delays

 Rarely do parents learn how toddlers’ emotions and behaviors are affected by visual processing difficulties.
 Professionals and doctors ask about behaviors associated with delayed visual-motor skills, speech, or even lack of eye contact.
 However, these areas of development are affected by visual acuity (20/20 eyesight), eye health, and the development of visual processing skills.
 Your toddler’s behaviors may be a clue that they are experiencing visual difficulties.

-When both eyes work well together and both ears work well together, what is seen synchs up with what is heard.
+When both eyes work well together and both ears work well together, what is seen will sync up with what is heard.
 Consequently, toddlers continue to develop more advanced eye movement skills (visual processing skills) needed for more difficult motor skills.
 For example, the development of balance requires information from your eyes and your inner ear’s vestibular system.
 Then, your brain learns balance.

-Fixed Depth Perception Effects Toddler’s Behavior
+Fixed Depth Perception Affects Behaviors

 Depth perception is the distance between the eyes and the ground or between two objects.
 If there are visual processing concerns like poor depth perception, you can improve your ability to recognize visual processing difficulties.